 Visualisation Case Studies

 Every transaction conducted in the Bitcoin network is recorded permanently and irrevocably in a public database known as the Blockchain.
-These images show the structure and associations between transactions in individual blocks of that Blockchain.
 By visualizing this network of highly associated data in a large scale environment we are able to accelerate algorithmic discovery of anomalous transactional patterns, with obvious applications into areas such as fraud detection.

 If you want to read further about Bitcoin through a Master's student's visit, please click here.